teem-eems-g2/eems/README.md

-# EEMS – Electronic Exam and Management System
+# EEMS – Electronic Exam Management System

 EEMS is a comprehensive **web-based platform** designed to streamline the **exam creation, administration, and grading process** for educational institutions.
 The system provides a seamless experience for **instructors, students, and graders** with **role-based access control**.